ccao-data/data-architecture/dbt/models/shared_columns.md

 {% docs shared_column_char_hbath %}
 Number of half baths.

-Defined as bathrooms without a shower or bathtub
+Defined as bathrooms without a shower or bathtub.
+Note that either 0 or null can indicate no half baths.
 {% enddocs %}

 ## char_land_sf